Music - Master of Music Education

-- MMEd applicants must submit a video/DVD of themselves in rehearsal situation or teaching in the classroom
+Submit a video/DVD of yourself in a rehearsal situation or teaching in the classroom.

-- Copy of teaching certificate.
-If unavailable, provide written evidence of teaching ability and projected date for completion of certificate.
+Include a copy your teaching certificate.
+If you do not have one, provide written evidence of your teaching ability and projected certificate completion date.

 Additional Admission Requirements (International Students Only)